 The final step in the hiring process is the hiring decision.
 If you’ve followed the advice and strategies outlined throughout this post, your odds of getting hired improve ten-fold.

 Do You Need Some Help Preparing for Executive Interviews?

 As an Executive Coach for more than 20 years, higher education leaders have trusted me to successfully guide their preparation to obtain executive-level positions.
-If you need coaching to prepare for an upcoming interview or help honing your Executive Presence, contact me.
+If you need coaching to prepare for an upcoming interview or help honing your Executive Presence, contact me at [email protected].
 I’m here to help you succeed.